inga-paladi/LFAF_LAB/Reports/FIRST_LAB_REPORT.md

             generatedString += prodAles.rightSide;
         }
 ```
-To find if a string word is valid, we will initialize a foreach loop, which will take each letter and will search in transitions, for the rule, according
+To find if a string word is valid, we will initialize a foreach loop, which will take each letter and will search in transitions, for the rule, according to the letter, if a transition is found, then we move the new state it leads to
-to the letter
 ```
 public override bool wordIsValid(String word)
     {